SyncholisticMG/gh/chapter5/workspace.md

 trimming the trees,
 weeding your flower beds,
 how does that change the energy?
 Often the furniture intuits when changes are needed.
-All of that and more is part of environmental intuition we are capable of.
+All of that and more is part of environmental intuition we're capable of.
 Talking,
 listening,
 interacting,